• Skip to primary navigation

 The news of Libra was not accepted so well.

-Facebook is one of the companies in the world that is known for their major data hack.
+Facebook is one of the companies in the world that is known for its major data hack.
 Besides the Cambridge Analytica data hack, the September 2018 attack also affected around 50 million users.

 The first and foremost cause of mistrust is one of the old ones.
 Many skeptics are objecting to this project because for a while now; tech companies are acquiring more and more power and controlling people’s lives subtly without being accountable to no one.
 They are eventually reshaping the world around them and not facing any consequences, and people are tired of that.